 Several species (and many, many varieties of these species) of the hydrangea genus are commonly seen in garden centers and florist shops.
 I have four types representing three species in my landscape: ‘Endless Summer’ bigleaf hydrangea, ‘Bluebird’ lacecap compact hydrangea, ‘Tardiva’ hardy hydrangea, and ‘Alice’ oakleaf hydrangea.

-- Bigleaf hydrangea, (Hydrangea macrophylla), a spring bloomer, is perhaps the most widely sought species.
+Bigleaf hydrangea is a spring bloomer, and perhaps the most widely sought species.
 They may have either round or flat flower clusters in shades of white, red, pink, blue, purple, and sometimes red.
 The big round bloomers are called “mopheads” and those with flat blooms are called “lacecaps.”

 Mountain hydrangea is extremely similar to macrophylla but is smaller and more cold hardy.
 It is broad with large heads of pink or blue flowers in summer and autumn.

 These pretty hydrangeas bloom in the summer.
 The long cone-shaped blooms change in color from light green to white to pink or red as they mature.

-- The Oakleaf hydrangea (Hydrangea quercifolia) is famous for its large, deep green leaves that persist far into autumn and for its displays of fall shades of orange, red and maroon before dormancy.
+The Oakleaf hydrangea is famous for its large, deep green leaves that persist far into autumn and for its displays of fall shades of orange, red and maroon before dormancy.
 Oakleaf hydrangea bears its white panicles of blooms in early summer.

 - Climbing Hydrangeas such as Decumaria barbata and Hydrangea petiolaris are vines which behave politely as they climb walls, fences, and pergolas.
 Unlike wisteria they are relatively tame and easy to prune.

 - Wild Hydrangea, (Hydrangea arborescens ‘Annabelle’), is a loose—and wide—branched shrub that likes moist soil or rocky slopes.

 - Rough-Leaved Hydrangea (Hydrangea aspera) has rough leaves and broad, flat flower heads.
 You can even get ones with purple foliage like this ‘Plum Passion’ from Monrovia.

 Despite all of these recommendations, you should always follow the 4 D’s of pruning.
 That is, you can safely remove any damaged, diseased, dead, or dying plant material at any time of the year.
 In fact, it’s encouraged for the best health of your plant.